-- Benadryl: This mild antihistamine sedative helps keep your pet calm when it is nervous about clipping his nails.
+- Benadryl: This mild antihistamine sedative helps calm your pet when it is nervous about clipping its nails.

-- Melatonin supplement: They help regulate body rhythm and help calm down your dog.
+- Melatonin supplements: Help regulate body rhythm and help calm down your dog.

 - Calming bites

-Use products containing this hormone to provide your dog with the motherly scent it needs to keep him calmer and reassured.
+Use products containing this hormone to give your dog the motherly scent to keep him calmer and reassured.

-Use supplements like melatonin to keep your dog sedated before the nail clipping exercise.
+Use supplements like melatonin to keep your dog sedated before the nail-clipping process.

 Put your dog in a comfortable position.
-You can let him sit on your lap or hold him.
-Get help from someone if you are unable to cut his nails by yourself while holding him.
+You can let the dog sit on your lap or hold him.
+Get help from someone if you are unsure how to cut a dog’s claws by yourself while holding him.

 Identify the ideal cutting range for the nails.
-Use metal clippers and cut the nail bit by bit.
-The best way to keep your dog to enjoy the process is by rewarding in every step.
-This way, it will stay calmer, waiting for you to finish each step.
+Use metal clippers and cut the nail bit by bit until you reach the safety stop point.
+The best way to help your dog enjoy the process is by rewarding him at every step.
+The dog will stay calmer, waiting for you to finish each step.

-When you reach the black place, it’s time to stop the clipping.
-Avoid clipping till you reach the Quick, the innervated and vascularized inner part of the nail which is very soft.
-If you end up cutting this part accidentally by clippers, you will be hurting your dog and dogs.
-Remember, the next time they see clippers, they won’t stay.
-Still, it’s better to do it carefully.
+When you reach the black place on the nail, it’s time to stop clipping.
+Avoid clipping till you reach the quick, innervated, and vascularized inner part of the nail, which is very soft.
+If you cut the quick accidentally, you will hurt your dog and cause the dog’s foot to bleed.

-Accidents are inevitable, and sometimes you might end up cutting the dog and cause some bleeding.
-If you realize the nail’s quick is bleeding, do not panic.
+Accidents are inevitable; sometimes, you might cut the dog and cause bleeding.
+If you realize the quick is bleeding, do not panic.
 Put some pressure on the tip of the nail.
 You can also dip the nail in Styptic powder.

 Another alternative would be placing ice cubes on the wounded area.

-When using over the counter drugs to sedate your dog seek advice from a vet.
+When using over-the-counter drugs to sedate dogs to trim nails, seek advice from a vet.
 Consult with your vet to determine the correct dosage.

-When clipping the nails, have patience, and do it slowly, taking care not to hurt the pup.
-When you reach the middle of the nail when trimming, watch out for two dark dots.
+When clipping the nails, have patience, and do it slowly so you won’t hurt the pup.
+Watch for two dark dots when trimming the middle of the nail.
 These two dots are where the quick starts.

 - Get rough mats for your dog to scratch on.
-This way, its nails will get trimmed and filed without it realizing.
-Get mats designed to wear down long nails of pets.
+This way, it will file its nails without cutting.
+Get mats designed to wear down the long claws of pets.

-- Get sandpaper and place it on the ground and let your dog scratch on it, be careful and supervise.
+- Get sandpaper and place it on the ground, then let your dog scratch on it.
+Be careful and supervise your dog.

 - Try clipping its nails during sleeping time.
-Be cautious while doing this as dogs are very sensitive even when sleeping.
-For a more effective way to cut its nails while sleeping, use a clipper that makes no sound.
+Be cautious while doing this, as dogs’ feet are sensitive even when sleeping.
+Use a clipper that makes no sound for a more effective way to cut your dog’s nails while sleeping.

 - Replace nail clippers with Dremel tools to trim down the nail.